MeGH2711/meghthebaadal.com/README.md

 Whether you’re a recruiter looking for talent, a client interested in my services, or a fellow developer seeking collaboration, feel free to browse through my work and reach out!
 ## 🌐 Live Demo

-The portfolio website is live and can be accessed here : https://megh2711.github.io/meghthebaadal.com/ or https://meghthebaadal.netlify.app/
+The portfolio website is live and can be accessed here : https://meghportfolio.netlify.app/
 ## 🤝 Contributions

 While this is a personal portfolio, I am always open to constructive feedback and improvements.
 Feel free to open an issue or submit a pull request if you see any enhancements!